amirdt22/supybot-jira/JIRA/README.txt

 A plugin for supybot to interact with JIRA installations

 For now the only function is to get the summary of an issue.
-It can accept a "bug <issue-ids>" command, and can also recognize when people mention an issue in their messages.
+It can accept a "bug <jira-name> <issue-ids>" command, and can also recognize when people mention an issue in their messages.

+It supports multiple JIRA installs, and the displaying format is configurable.

 Dependencies
 ------------